Mitch McConnell Says He May Not Support Trump-Backed Candidates: ‘The Only Thing I Care About Is Electability’

 “I’m not predicting the president would support people who couldn’t win.
 But I do think electability — not who supports who — is the critical point,” he added.

-McConnell and Trump have butted heads in the past, but the top Republican has mostly ignored the controversies involving the commander-in-chief, focusing his efforts on appointing judges and passing conservative legislation.
+McConnell and Trump have butted heads in the past, but the top Republican has mostly ignored the controversies involving the former commander-in-chief, focusing his efforts on appointing judges and passing conservative legislation.

 Now, with Trump out of the picture and lacking access to a real platform, McConnell is widely seen as the de facto leader of the GOP.
 Multiple senators described him as such, including those who are already bracing for Trump-backed primary challengers.